Frequently Asked Questions

 sections below for details on the changes we’re making to ensure the health and safety of educators and students.

 How do I book a Supply Line Discovery Box?

 Bookings are accepted on the Canadian War Museum website at

-Starting on August 12, 2019, bookings can be made for the first semester (September 2019 to January 2020) during the 2019-2020 school year.
-Booking for the winter/spring session (February to June 2020) begins on November 1, 2019.
+Starting on August 16, 2021, bookings can be made for the first semester (September 2021 to January 2022) during the 2021-2022 school year.
+Booking for the winter/spring session (February to June 2022) begins on November 1, 2021.
 Requests for Discovery Boxes are processed on a first-come, first-served basis.